• Skip to primary navigation

 No. We do not assume liability for our customers.
 We are providing a tool for you whereby you can easily implement the GDPR.
 There is no guarantee that you won’t have to pay a fine with the use of easyGDPR or any other tool.
 Because nobody can guarantee you that.

-How is this software going to help me after May 25th?
+How will the software help me at all after May 25?

-How can I reduce possible fines with easyGDPR?
+How can I reduce my potential fines with the help of easyGDPR?

-I’m not a GDPR expert, how can I still use easyGDPR?
+I am not a DSGVO specialist, how can I use easyGDPR?

-You can easily define your processing activities with our questionnaires and our tool creates the appropriate Record of Processing Activities (ROPA) for you.
-All other features of easyGDPR are built like this, regardless of whether you want to create contracts concerning data processors for your data processors or if you simply want to document your data breaches.
-You just have to fill out our questionnaires and easyGDPR generates the appropriate documents which you can easily print and present to the ICO if requested.
+With our questionnaires, you can easily define your processing operations and our tool will create the corresponding processing directory for you.
+All other features follow this pattern as well, whether you want to document a processor contract or your data breaches.
+All you need to do is fill out our questionnaires and easyGDPR will create the appropriate documents for you, which you can easily print out and present to the data protection authority during inspections.

-Yes, we also support large firms with our [geot exclude_country=”GB, HK, TW, MO”]Standard[/geot][geot country=”GB, HK, TW, MO”]Corporate[/geot] and Enterprise versions.
-You can find more information of the contents of the products here.
+Yes, we also support larger companies with our standard and enterprise versions.
+You can find more information about the contents at our version comparison.

 What if I need more than one user?